maspayn3/wiki_search_engine/README.md

     -c: [OPTIONAL] cleans the text of any non-alphanumerics, case sensitivity and common stopwords
     -s [/wiki/{starting_wiki}]: [OPTIONAL] choose a starting wiki for scraper to use, default is Dune_(novel), /wiki/ must be included and starting_wiki must match URL exactly

+Description: Uses starting wiki as a launch point to collect all the text and links to other wiki articles found in the starting wiki.
+Then all the connected wiki articles will be scraped for text and links as well, leading to a cycle of scraping wiki articles.

+Questionable implementation: To counteract possibly visited the same article twice, after every script run, upon a keyboard interrupt (CTRL + C), a database is populated in /var/wiki.sqlite3 with every wiki page scraped in this script run.
+Once the script runs again, it will check for this database and bring the list of visited articles into memory for this run.

+!!!
+MUST RUN ./bin/wikidb create to initialize database before any script runs !!!

+Use `$ chmod +x /bin/wikidb` to add executable bit to db script

 #### TODO: speed up search with multi-threading

 ## Wikipedia Search Engine: